Microsoft Excel: Writer Feature Type Parameters

 If a template file or template sheet is specified as a writer parameter, the option to truncate the existing sheet or named range is applied to the template sheet before it is copied to the destination file.
 Inserted items such as charts and pictures are not deleted.

-- Truncate named range – Data and formatting in the extents of the existing named range is lost, but formatting in cells outside this existing named range is unaffected.
+When this parameter is set to Yes, formatting such as cell color and column widths that exist in cells outside the data extents remain.
+Data and formatting in the extents of the existing named range is lost, but formatting in cells outside this existing named range is unaffected.

 This parameter specifies a starting column location for writing data in the sheet identified by the feature type name.
 This index applies to cell-based data but does not apply to raster or other non-cell-based data.